jpthiele/dealii-Wiki/Eclipse.md

 "Debug perspective" gives you an entirely different view on the program as the "Code perspective" you have seen before.
 (You can toggle between the two perspectives using the icons at the top right of the Eclipse main window.)
 In particular, what you primarily get to see is the call stack at the top left, a view of all local variables at the top right, the source at the center left, an outline of the current file at the center right, and the console output of your program at the bottom.
 All of these sub-windows can be resized, of course.
 Some of these sub-windows have other tabs as well that you can explore, and if you don't need one sub-window for a moment, then click on the triangle pointing down to minimize it -- it will end up as an icon at the left margin, right margin, or bottom right of the main window (depending on where the sub-window was located before) from where it can be restored.

-Using the symbols in the "Debug" sub-window at the top left (or the menu entries and corresponding keyboard shortcuts listed in the "Run" menu"), you can now step through the program, inspect the current state of your program at the top right by observing the values of local variables, and set breakpoints by going to certain source locations and right clicking onto the code line you want to set a breakpoint on.
+Using the symbols in the "Debug" sub-window at the top left (or the menu entries and corresponding keyboard shortcuts listed in the "Run" menu"), you can now step through the program, inspect the current state of your program at the top right by observing the values of local variables, and set breakpoints by going to certain source locations and right-clicking onto the code line you want to set a breakpoint on.